 Availability of multidisciplinary team members

 The more versatile the team, the lesser chances of employing freelancers.
-Apart from the consistent quality of the product, this can significantly reduce the costs.
-For example, an illustrator on the team can work together with a designer and a writer to come up with better metaphors.
+Apart from the consistent quality of the product, this can significantly reduce the app development costs.
+For example, an illustrator on the team can work together with a designer and a writer to come up with better metaphors and convey the app’s idea and value as a product more accurately.
+At Shakuro app development company, we’ve been enriching our team with experts of various talents and came to see the benefits of this approach a long time ago.

-Building an application for iOS or Android only is quicker and cheaper, however, we’ve been promoting cross-platform and hybrid development coupled with IoT options.
-This approach might be more expensive in production but is inherently more profitable in the long run.
+What you’ll also have to decide before starting out for the app development process is such a critical question as what platform to choose and whether to choose native at all or reap the benefits of hybrid app development.
 The app does not have to rely on the platform it works on.
 Rather, the experience the apps bring has to work on all platforms.
 As for the question of what’s less — Android or iOS app development costs — then in our experience, the cost is almost the same, although technically iOS development can prove more expensive taking into account the additional costs of higher prices for equipment and Apple Developer program.
-However, in our experience, the cost of an iOS application usually does not exceed more than 5% of the price of an Android app.
+However, in our experience, the cost of an iOS application usually does not exceed more than 5% of the price for developing an app for the Android market.
 But there are technological exceptions when the difference in app costs can be more significant.

+App developers usually make use of third-party API integrations.
 APIs allow applications to only work as a middleware between cloud-based back ends and front-end features delivered via those APIs.
 There is no need to reinvent functionality which has become an integral part of other apps that people are accustomed to using.
+The list of popular APIs used in mobile apps includes Google Maps, Facebook, Twitter.

-To see how each stage affects the formation of app development costs, let’s use a generic smart wallet mobile application for a reference.
-It keeps a record of your expenses and helps you control your budget in a more conscious way.
+To see how each stage affects the formation of app development costs, let’s use a generic mobile application for a reference.

 The idea of an app takes one sentence to formulate.
 The rest is the modality and context.